JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 ## Diary Entry - Week of 15th January - 21st January 2024

-This week was centered around preparing for the development of the more comprehensive Term 2 benchmarking program.
+This week was centred around preparing for the development of the more comprehensive Term 2 benchmarking program.
 I started with a supervisor meeting, receiving positive feedback on my interim submission and noting that I could simplify the directory structure of my codebase, specific requirements for the benchmarking program.
 My focus then shifted to researching and conceptualising